 Safety and chemical certifications are worth checking

-If babies, toddlers, or chemically sensitive family members spend a lot of time on the sofa, it is reasonable to look for safety-related certifications.
-OEKO-TEX STANDARD 100 means the textile has been tested for harmful substances, with stricter classes for products intended for babies and young children.
-GREENGUARD and GREENGUARD Gold relate to low chemical emissions, with the Gold standard designed for more sensitive environments such as homes, schools, and spaces used by children.
+If babies, toddlers, or chemically sensitive adults spend a lot of time on the sofa, safety-related certifications are worth a look.
+OEKO-TEX STANDARD 100 means the textile has been tested for harmful substances.
+UL GREENGUARD Gold focuses on lower chemical emissions and is aimed at more sensitive environments, including homes and spaces used by children.

-These certifications do not tell you whether a sofa is claw-proof or spill-proof, but they can help narrow the field if indoor air quality and skin contact are part of the decision.
+These labels do not tell you whether a sofa will resist claws or juice spills, but they can help narrow the field if indoor air and skin contact matter in your decision.
+Before you buy anything expensive, it also helps to read a plain guide on how to buy a sofa instead of relying on product copy alone.

 Construction Details That Matter More Than the Sales Pitch